microsoft/Quantum/samples/azure-quantum/CONTRIBUTING.md

 ## Creating the PRs

-First, create a PR against `main` with the notebook sample.
-Once that is merged, you are ready to merge it back into `feature/samples-gallery`.
-You might not be able to merge the `main` branch entirely into `feature/samples-gallery` due to some divergence they have, so just create a new branch based on `feature/samples-gallery` and check out your new files for the notebook samples from `main`.
+Create a PR against `main` with the notebook sample.
 In this PR, you must include a few details:

 1. The title of the sample.
 This should be around 20 characters at the most.
 1. A brief description of the sample following these guidelines: